househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 ### Incremental Synchronization 2: Tracking Property Creation

-While the pub-sub model is flexible and powerful, it creates a large number of Sidekiq jobs in our property listing import pipeline.
-The number of jobs was enough of an issue that we decided to optimize some types of synchronization.
+While the pub-sub model is flexible and powerful, it creates a large number of Sidekiq jobs when properties are imported in bulk.
+The number of synchronization jobs was enough of an issue that we decided to optimize some types of synchronization.

 For instance, `PostCode` documents record the number of property listings